tquaife/gort/README.md

 ## Main features

-* Calculates BRDFs for arbitrary view-illumination geometry
+* Calculates BRDFs for arbitrary view-illumination geometry and from 400nm to 2500nm.
-* Calculates spectral albedo and absorption by the forest (e.g. fAPAR)
+* Calculates spectral albedo and absorption by the forest (e.g. fAPAR).
 * Coupled to PROSPECT-D to (optionally) provide leaf optical properties.
 * Soil reflectance using EOFs from Price (1990).
-* Reads/writes LUTs of key intermediate variables to speed up some applications
+* Reads/writes LUTs of key intermediate variables to speed up some applications.